Physiix/topsi-project-manager/README.md

 ## Roadmap

-The developpement is done in the `master` branch, once a build is stable enough (Still alpha), a snapshot will be created and the release page will be updated with the executables.
+The development is done in the `master` branch, once a build is stable enough (Still alpha), a snapshot will be created and the release page will be updated with the executables.
 These are the features that will be implemented next:

 - Support for other languages than English (translations)